 There are many small things that can be done around the house to help save money and improve energy efficiency, like turning off the lights and adjusting the thermostat.
 However, one of the more effective methods of saving energy is through weatherization.
 This means "weatherproofing" your home to decrease indoor exposure to temperature changes, precipitation, and wind.
 Energize Delaware provides home energy audits to help you understand what kinds of improvements can be made in your home, as well as a number of rebates for energy efficiency upgrades to aid in this process.

-Delaware's Weatherization Assistance Program has provided services that reduce energy costs for low-income families, particularly for the elderly, children, and people with disabilities, by improving the energy efficiency of their homes while ensuring their health and safety for over 40 years.
+Delaware's Weatherization Assistance Program has provided services that reduce energy costs by improving the energy efficiency of homes while ensuring the health and safety of families for over 40 years.
 This improved efficiency can reduce energy bills by up to 30%, resulting in an average household savings of $437 per year.
 It is estimated that for every $1 invested in weatherization, $2.50 is returned to the household and society.